PaperPrototype/Intro-Coding-and-Computers/Design/english.md

 - If you are going to add a topic to the course, don't just throw it in there and then never talk about it again.
 Make sure to incorporate it with the rest of the course.

 - Also, if you are making a course wide change make it a pull request, so that it can be reviewed.

+- It is better

+TO CONSIDER
+- function pointers
+- compression
+- bitwise operators
+- I can't remember what I wanted to cover